percona/k8spxc-docs/docs/update_manually.md

         to upgrade the Operator and CRD, if needed.

     Patching Custom Resource is done with the `kubectl patch pxc` command.
-    Actual image names can be found [in the list of certified images](images.md#custom-registry-images).
+    Actual image names can be found [in the list of certified images](images.md#custom-registry-images) (for older releases, please refer to the [old releases documentation archive](archive.md)).
     For example, updating to the `{{ release }}` version should look as follows:

     === "For Percona XtraDB Cluster 8.0"